AdobeDocs/id-service.en/help/release-notes/notes-2018.md

 ---
 # 2018 Release Notes {#release-notes}

-Feature releases, updates, or changes to the Experience Cloud Identity Service for 2018.
+Feature releases, updates, or changes to the Visitor ID Service for 2018.

 ## Version 3.3 {#section-3202c8d5457a45a5b5f4b4c838d44de3}